cvarona/twitter-harvester/README.md

 *  `http://localhost:8081/tweets/{{tweet id}}/validate` to validate a certain tweet
 *  `http://localhost:8081/tweets?validated=true` to get just validated tweets
 *  `http://localhost:8081/top-hashtags` to get the most used hashtags

+You can use the provided `Tweet harvesting & querying.postman_collection.json` Postman collection.